Tracardi/tracardi/README.md

 Spread the news about TRACARDI so anyone interested get to know TRACARDI.

 We appreciate any help that helps make TRACARDI popular.

+# Donate

+YOu can support us on [BOUNTUSOURCE](https://www.bountysource.com/teams/tracardi)